All Products

 KeepingSourceWhenParseSucceedboolNofalsefalseSpecifies whether to keep the source field if parsing succeeds.

-Native JSON parsing plugin
+Native JSON parsing plug-in

-SourceKeystringYes/contentThe name of the source field.
+SourceKeystringYes/contentThe source field.

 KeepingSourceWhenParseFailboolNofalsefalseSpecifies whether to keep the source field if parsing fails.